 Hannah is an exceptional character, who loves her child, and wants nothing but the best in whatever pursuits her child undertakes.
 “Take the road less traveled, my son.
 Always.
 No exceptions.”
 That very piece of advice becomes a mantra of vital importance for Hannah, and her child, and well, it is essential to the story.
 For Hannah, the road less traveled involves an urgent method of protection and safety, while at the same time, those words unveil a method of living a purposeful life.
 But Hannah just wants to live life, and make sure the most precious gift, her child, has that as well.

 Now, there is explicit content, and for someone who has chosen the genres of African-American fiction, Christian fiction, Southern fiction and biographies, this was a little different read for me.
 But I found Douglas Reed’s writing to be nothing harmfully ‘dirty,’ rather realistic and interesting.
 I would recommend this for those over the age of 21, and perhaps, as a rainy day, or Friday night when you are by yourself kind of read.
 Maybe a very adult book club would enjoy it.
 Who knows?
 Either way, I will say there are some parts that might make you blush.

 Each page reveals a layer of the most beautiful gift wrap that Douglas Reed designed and created with his ink and his paper.
 And talk about passion, talk about mystery, talk about drama and just talk about the book all you want.
 Blush, fan yourself, and wonder why in the world this book scorched my creative sense.

 After you take time to read it fully, you will see it is a worthy read for sure.

-Becky has had a 'torrid love affair' with books since she was old enough to know what the word 'love' meant.
-A former newspaper editor, and current social media marketer, her goal is to help you get your book noticed - and add to her bookshelves.
+Becky has had a 'serious love affair' with books since she was old enough to know what the word 'love' meant.